Snehitha1312/BiasBuster/README.md

 - **Purpose**: Highlight the importance of unbiased AI models that treat all individuals fairly, aligning with ethical AI principles and the **EU AI Act**.

 ---
+## How to Play

+- Download zip file and extract to another folder.
+- Open BiasBuster.exe in Buid folder.
+- To exit,press Windows icon and close it.
+---

 ## Contributions